-- To use a range of assessment strategies, practices and tools to ensure that assessment is appropriate to the needs and abilities of each student and informed by current findings in cognitive science - To ensure that students understand the criteria by which they are being assessed.
-These should be clearly explained through class discussion and referenced to written mark schemes and grading rubrics - To give feedback on assessed work in a timely fashion - To record marks and evaluations of student progress in Pronote in a timely fashion, to complete mid-termly progress reports and termly reports - To ensure that parents have access to Pronote and that they receive regular information about their child's progress - To support students with special educational needs and disabilities (SEND).
-Assessment tasks should be adapted to accommodate SEND and use a range of tools and strategies to allow students to demonstrate learning - To analyse and review assessment data regularly as part of a wider school evaluation and transformational process
+To use a range of assessment strategies, practices and tools to ensure that assessment is appropriate to the needs and abilities of each student and informed by current findings in cognitive science

+- To ensure that students understand the criteria by which they are being assessed.
+These should be clearly explained through class discussion and referenced to written mark schemes and grading rubrics - To give feedback on assessed work in a timely fashion - To record marks and evaluations of student progress in Pronote in a timely fashion, to complete mid-termly progress reports and termly reports - To ensure that parents have access to Pronote and that they receive regular information about their child's progress - To ensure that all students are able to demonstrate their ability under assessment conditions that are as fair as possible.
+When standard assessment conditions put students at a disadvantage, assessment tasks should be adapted and use a range of strategies to allow students to demonstrate learning - To analyse and review assessment data regularly as part of a wider school evaluation and transformational process - To use Pronote and/or calendars of deadlines to take general workload into account - To work with students to ensure they understand that assessment is key to learning and that progress rather than perfection is the goal.
+As such, assessments should be recognized as opportunities for feedback - To ensure families understand that reported grades are criteria or skill-based holistic evaluations rather than mathematical averages of a student's work